nick3point5/emmet-gen/README.md

 ## Commands
 ### Emmet
-* Emmet-gen with parse a string argument with emmet like syntax.
+* Emmet-gen with parse a string argument with emmet-like syntax.
 * It should be noted depending on your terminal shell you will have to escape some special characters.
-* Here are the following syntax supported by emmet-gen using bash
+* Here are the following syntax supported by emmet-gen using bash.

 #### Child: >
   makes the following tag a child